 At the 2020 Annual Meeting, a bylaw amendment was approved, requiring that each Board member have a portfolio, a role for which they are the Lead.
 The list that follows shows which subject areas and responsibilities are assigned to each Board member.

 All members are encouraged to support the League through work on a committee or project.
 Please contact the Board members below (see list above for contact information) if you would like to engage with them and others on their topic areas.
-To read more easily, you can also download a pdf of this list here.

 League of Women Voters of WA Orientation Material